Ricette di Sicilia

 - 1

-Finely chop the swordfish with a sharp knife and place it in a mixing bowl.
+Finely chop the swordfish with a sharp knife and place into a mixing bowl.

 - 2